menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 3. Select 'View on Map'.
 4. Select 'OK' on the popup alert.
 5. Make sure the map is in focus.
-6. EXPECTED: No line is displayed since both patients are not existant on the map.
+6. EXPECTED: No line is displayed when clicking on the donor or receiver marker since both patients are not existant on the map.

-### Test 14 - All lines are the correct color (green/orange/red) respective to the remaining time of the organ

-1. Follow `Finding a donor and recipient pair of patients`.
-2. Ensure both patients are on the same table in view.
-3. Select 'View on Map'.
-4. Select 'OK' on the popup alert.
-5. Make sure the map is in focus.
-6. EXPECTED: The line is green if it has a lot of time remaining, orange if average time remaining or red if barely no time remaining (just as the progress bars in `Available Organs` tab).

 ### Test 12 - Clicking on Dead patients marker -> profile